 Used motorcycle oil poses a significant environmental threat unless it is recycled.
 Here's how to make sure that your motorcycle engine oil is disposed of safely.

-It's very important to check the level and condition of motorcycle engine oil on a regular basis.
+It's very important to check the level and quality of motorcycle engine oil on a regular basis.
 The good news is that this is an easy task, whether your motorcycle has an oil inspection window or a dipstick.
 There are just a few easy rules that you need to follow.

 Most modern bikes have a glass inspection window to let you see the level and the condition of your motorcycle engine oil without getting your hands dirty.
 You may have to get close to the ground to use this properly, but oil checks like these are easy to get right by following a few simple rules.